n-t-roff/ex-3.7/README.md

   Unfortunately ex crashes on some systems with this library.
   The cause of this crash is likely a bug in the ex source code.
-  If it is not intended to use libmapmalloc, the directory can be rmoved from the source tree to reduce license issues (libmapmalloc is CDDL licensed).
+  If it is not intended to use libmapmalloc, the directory can be removed from the source tree to reduce license issues (libmapmalloc is CDDL licensed).
 * malloc and realloc can be used instead of sbrk and mapmalloc.